-There’s a multide of ways to keep the cabbage under the brine, but here’s a couple of different ways to do it.
+There’s a multitude of ways to keep the cabbage under the brine, but here’s a couple of different ways to do it.

-Either you can place a couple of the cabbage leaves into the jar and push down to ensure they’re keeping everything submerged under the brine, or you can take one of the cabbage cores and place it on top of the cabbage, acting like a weight, and then add the cabbage leaf over top to cover it further.
+Either you can place a couple of the cabbage leaves into the jar and push down to ensure they’re keeping everything submerged under the brine.
+Alternatively, you can take one of the cabbage cores and place it on top of the cabbage, acting like a weight, and then add the cabbage leaf over top to cover it further.

 If you use a larger jar/crock/pot, other submerging options include:

 - a plate with a weight on top

 - a smaller jar that fits inside the jar